datacarpentry/stata-economics/_episodes/01-explore-data.md

 ```
 {: .error}

-If you search `label variables Stata` on google , the fist link will direct you to Stata Manual.
+If you search `label variables Stata` on google, the fist link will direct you to Stata Manual.
 ![Google Stata Label]({{ "/img/google-label.png" | relative_url }})

 ![Manual Stata Label]({{ "/img/help-label.png" | relative_url }})